polterguy/polterguy.github.io/documentation/faq/index.md

-# Frequently asked questions
+# FAQ

 These are frequently asked questions related to Magic and Hyperlambda, and serves as an FAQ for anything related to Aista, Magic and Hyperlambda.
-If your question is not answered, you can send your question to info@aista.com, and we will try to answer you at the best of our abilities.
+If your question is not answered, you can send your question to [info@aista.com](mailto:info@aista.com), and we will try to answer you at the best of our abilities.

 ## What is Aista Magic Cloud?